Abhishek-yadv/PythonPortfolioProjects/WebScraperAIAgent/README.md

 - The scraped results are displayed in the app for you to view.

-Make sure to follow the instructions provided by Meta for downloading and setting up the Llama3 model correctly within your project.
+Make sure to follow the instructions provided by Ollama for downloading and setting up the Llama3 model correctly within your project.